Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Quotients of K3 surfaces to the power

 So:

 Finally, the Fujiki relation (Proposition \ref{Fujikiformula}) gives the result. \end{proof} \begin{rmk} If $G$ is trivial, the morphism $i:H^2(S,\Z)\rightarrow H^2(S^{[n]},\Z)$ introduced in \cite{Beau} is given by $\frac{r^*\circ \epsilon}{(n-1)!}$.
 Hence, we obtain the well known Fujiki constant of $S^{[n]}$.
-If $G$ is not trivial, it is not clear if $\frac{r^*\circ \epsilon}{(n-1)!}$ is integral. \end{rmk} Actually, when our variety come from a partial resolution of a quotient, we can always provide a similar result as Proposition \ref{Fujiki} (it will be used in Section \ref{verif}). \begin{prop} Let $X$ be a primitively symplectic variety of dimension $2n$.
-Let $H$ be a finite symplectic automorphism group on $X$.
-Let $r:Y\rightarrow X/H$ be a proper bimeromorphic morphism such that $Y$ is a primitively symplectic variety.
+If $G$ is not trivial, it is not clear if $\frac{r^*\circ \epsilon}{(n-1)!}$ is integral. \end{rmk} More generally, when the variety comes from a partial resolution of any quotient, we can still provide a relation between the Fujiki constants in a similar way as Proposition \ref{Fujiki} (it will be used in Section \ref{verif}). \begin{prop} Let $X$ be a primitive symplectic variety of dimension $2n$.
+Let $H$ be a finite symplectic automorphism group of $X$.
+Let $r:Y\rightarrow X/H$ be a proper bimeromorphic morphism such that $Y$ is a primitive symplectic variety.
 Let $\pi:X\rightarrow X/H$ be the quotient map.
 Then:

 \end{prop} \begin{proof} Let $\alpha\in H^2(X,\Z)^{H}$.
 By \cite[Lemma 3.6]{Lol4}, we have: